JenniferPylko/openlore/stories/fall-of-a-deity.md

 ---

 The office building was a stark change from the industrial bowels of the incubation facility.
 I entered the elevator, then punched in the number of my destination floor, 8264345754, and leaned against the wall for the centuries-long wait.
 The elevator stopped a few times along the way for others to enter and leave.
 I pressed up against the wall and stared at the changing floor number in order to avoid any casual office chatter.
-I didn't really want to engage with the 5-foot-something lizard talking loudly into her mobile phone or the blazing inferno that took up most of the space and was emitting a constant scream.
+I didn't really want to engage with the meter-and-something lizard talking loudly into her mobile phone or the blazing inferno that took up most of the space and was emitting a constant scream.

 At last the fire entity departed, leaving a layer of soot on the floor.
 The lizard was still on the phone.